mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 name:     Draugar Eyolith<br>
 text:     **Build** (2)<br>
-          While this is building or on the battlefield, enemy minions and Generals can only move 1 space.
+          Enemies can only move 1 space (also while it's building).

 name:     Draugar Lord<br>
 text:     **Dying Wish**: Summon a 4⚔️/8 Ice Drake on this space.